 How To Tell The Difference Between A Male & Female Indian Runner Duck

-Listen to their voice
+Listen to their voices

 Female ducklings start quacking at 4 or 5 weeks old, but you might notice a difference in sound before then.
 Like male ducklings, females make a peeping sound, but it is sometimes interspersed with a strange coughing sound that denotes a developing quack.
-Boy ducklings have a monotone peep that is completely unpunctuated by any other sound.
+Male ducklings have a monotone peep that is completely unpunctuated by any other sound.
 Indian runner drakes stay rather monotone as they become mature.
 Their low, whispery grunts make them far quieter to keep than their noisier female counterparts.

 Note the feathers

-You might notice that some adult ducks have a curly feather on their tail and others do not.
+You might notice that some adult Indian runner ducks have a curly feather on their tail and others do not.
 The curly feather is known as a drake feather, and it develops when a male is sufficiently mature enough to mate.
 A hen's tail has feathers that are uniform across the back.
 The top feathers lay down flat and do not curl.
 When spread, the tail feathers are uniform in size and form an even, rounded edge.

 Sex-linked Indian runner drakes